CosmoQuestTeam/cosmobaut/README.txt

 Note that object_detection is a clone of the research/object_detection directory in https://github.com/tensorflow/models.git

 If you want to try a different neural network arrangement, try using config/cosmoquest-trainer.config, or modify any network in object_detection/samples/configs/.

+Potential errors:

+If:
+ImportError: cannot import name 'preprocessor_pb2'
+Then:
+ >protoc object_detection/protos/*.proto --python_out=.
+If you want to try a different neural network arrangement, try using config/cosmoquest-trainer.config, or modify any network in object_detection/samples/configs/.